KamilBabayev/Cisco/README.md

 netapp directory will contain python codes for cisco devices interaction.</br> Web application will use this scripts when connection is needed.*

+Our environment is ready we can start coding! :+1:  :shipit: